Ricky Stuart: Canberra Raiders

 F*** me.
 He's on another planet, If he's critical of the six-agains and the penalties, he's on another planet.He coached well, but the way they cheated with hands on the ball [in tackles], the way they cheated on the ground.

 Stuart said this in relation to Des Hasler stating that the referees were unfavourable towards the Gold Coast.
 In round 8 of the 2024 NRL season, Stuart coached his 500th first grade game which would end in a 40–0 loss against one of his former clubs in Cronulla.

 In the 2025 NRL season, Stuart guided Canberra to the Minor Premiership, the clubs first season since 1990.
 Canberra were heavy favourites to make the grand final in 2025 but lost both finals matches at home against Brisbane and Cronulla respectively.
 The finals match against Brisbane was described as one of the greatest in the modern era with Canberra losing in extra-time 29-28.
 For his efforts throughout the season, Stuart won the 2025 Dally M head coach of the year award.

+Stuart was unable to replicate what he achieved with Canberra in 2025 as the club slumped to an eleventh placed finish in the 2026 NRL season.